btmxh/nrs/specification.md

 The score ranges from 0 to 2, depending on how "noticeable" the impact is.

-The scale for Activated Unpleasant is 0.2, Moderate Pleasant is 0.9, both Calming Unpleasant and Calming Pleasant is 1.0.
+The scale for Activated Unpleasant is 0.6 both Activated Pleasant and Moderate Unpleasant are 0.8, Moderate Pleasant is 0.9, both Calming Unpleasant and Calming Pleasant is 1.0.

 #### 5. Waifu